Mumps, Measles, Rubella Immunity

 What this test measures

 Your MMR immunity test includes three separate antibody measurements, each confirming immunity to one of the three viruses covered by the MMR vaccine.
-These are called serology tests — they measure antibodies (protective proteins) in your blood against each virus.

 Antibody testedWhat it measuresWhy it matters